Legal Obligations to English Learners and CALPADS

 During the 2010–11 school year, your LEA submitted data in the column “EL Students as Not Receiving Any EL Instructional Services.”

 LEAs enrolling EL students have a dual obligation to provide a program for ELs designed to overcome language barriers and provide access to the core curriculum.
 (Castañeda v.
 Pickard 648 F.2d 989, [5th Cir.
 1981]).
 The CDE recognizes that both services must be an integral part of a comprehensive program for every EL.
 Pursuant to the terms of the settlement agreement, the CDE is informing you that LEAs, not already providing services, are required to provide English Learner instructional services, and other services determined necessary by the LEA immediately.

 Also, in order to assist you, on January 7, 2015, the U.S. Department of Justice and the U.S. Department of Education (ED) provided guidance to school districts, and all public schools to meet their legal obligation to ensure that ELs can participate meaningfully and equally in all educational programs and services.
-The guidance is available on the ED Web page at http://www2.ed.gov/about/offices/list/ocr/letters/colleague-el-201501.pdf and accompanied by a 10-chapter English Learner Tool Kit at http://www2.ed.gov/about/offices/list/oela/english-learner-toolkit/index.html.
+The guidance is available on the ED web page at https://www2.ed.gov/about/offices/list/ocr/letters/colleague-el-201501.pdf and accompanied by a 10-chapter English Learner Tool Kit at https://www2.ed.gov/about/offices/list/oela/english-learner-toolkit/index.html.

-If you have any questions regarding programs and services for ELs, please contact Elena Fajardo, Administrator, Language Policy and Leadership Office, by phone at 916-319-0845 or by e-mail at firstname.lastname@example.org.
+If you have any questions regarding programs and services for ELs, please contact the Language Policy and Leadership Office, by phone at 916-319-0845.

 Veronica Aguila, Director

 English Learner Support Division